openshift/training/beta-2-setup.md

 automatically triggering builds based on source control pushes (eg: Git(hub) webhooks, etc), we will be triggering builds manually.

+By the way, most of these things can (SHOULD!) also be verified in the web console.
+If anything, it looks prettier!

 To start our build, execute the following:

     osc start-build simple-openshift-sinatra-sti